 Useless to the State: “Social Problems” and Social Engineering in Nationalist Nanjing, 1927–1937

-Underlying all of Nanjing’s 1930s policies was a concern for the capital’s image and looks--offensive people were allowed to exist as long as they remained invisible.
-Zwia Lipkin exposes both the process of social engineering and the ways in which the suppressed reacted to their abuse.
-This book puts the poor at the center of the picture, defying efforts to make them invisible.
+Underlying Nanjing’s 1930s policies was a concern for the capital’s image—offensive people were allowed to exist as long as they remained invisible.
+Lipkin exposes the process of social engineering and the ways in which the suppressed reacted to their abuse; he puts the poor at the center of the picture, defying efforts to make them invisible.

 Advertising Tower: Japanese Modernism and Modernity in the 1920s

 The activities of Japanese advertisers helped to define a new urban aesthetic emerging in the 1920s.
 This book examines some of the responses of Japanese authors to the transformation of Tokyo in the early decades of the twentieth century.
 William Gardner shows how modernist works offer new constructions of individual subjectivity amid the social and technological changes that provided the ground for the appearance of “mass media.”

 The Making of Early Chinese Classical Poetry